kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 ### Goals

-- Main: allow cluster administrators to enable deletion of pods
+- Main: allow cluster administrators and other users to enable deletion of pods
-- Secondary: configurable deletion threshold to tune the deletion behaviour

 ### Non-Goals

 - Get rid of or work around the existing eviction behaviour

 ## Proposal

-The proposal is to add `--delete-on-eviction-error` to the VPA to enable deletion of pods.
+The proposal is to add a new field to the VPA resource and a global flag.

-To add a bit of configuration an additional flag, `--delete-on-eviction-error-threshold`, should be addedd.
-This value compared to the amount of restarts a pod has gone through.
-The deletion wil only be allowed if the amount of restarts exceeds the threshold.
-This is to further ensure that only pods get deleted that are consistently crashing.
+A new global flag (`--delete-on-eviction-error`) shall be added to the VPA updater to enable the new feature globally.

+Additionally a new field in the VPA resource (`Spec.UpdatePolicy.DeleteOnEvictionError`) which takes precedence to the global flag.
+When unset the value of the flag is taken.
+This allows cluster administrators to enable the flag for all VPA resources and at the same time disable it again for specific deployments, or only enable it for specific deployments.

+This should give users the most flexible way of configuring this feature to fit their needs.

 ## Design Details

+When the eviction fails the pod will not just get blindy deleted, but further checks will occur.
+Which gives us the following checklist:
+- [ ] Was at least one container in the Pod terminated due to being OOM (`OOMKilled`)?
+- [ ] Is at least one container in the Pod currently waiting due to being in `CrashLoopBackOff`?

+This should make sure to not accidentally disrupt deployments as they might still heal to a point where eviction then might be possible.

 Suggested implementation is present in [PR 4898](https://github.com/kubernetes/autoscaler/pull/4898).